Ginia Bellafante: Career

-Bellafante worked at Time, as a senior reporter covering fashion, until 1999.
+Bellafante worked as a TV and cultural critic at Time until 1999.
 She then joined The New York Times as a fashion critic, and later worked as a television critic before joining the Metropolitan section covering New York City.
 In 2011, she began writing "Big City", "a weekly column dedicated to life, culture, politics and policy in New York City".

 Criticism

 In 1998, Bellafante wrote a cover story for Time, "Is Feminism Dead?", claiming that young feminists care primarily about "their bodies" and "themselves".
 The story was critiqued by Erica Jong of The New York Observer, who said, "Time's idiotic cover story on feminism is, in short, a symptom of what's wrong, not an analysis."
 Janelle Brown of Salon called it "poorly thought-out".

 Bellafante's New York Times review in 2011 of Game of Thrones was criticized by some as sexist for suggesting that only sexual content might motivate women to watch a complex fantasy story.

 In April 2020, Bellafante came under fire for linking Fox News's and, in particular, Sean Hannity's, coverage of COVID-19 to a New York man's death.
 The man had contracted the virus while on a cruise, which he had decided to take after consuming media that had downplayed the threat of the virus.
 Some considered several parts of the story misleading; in particular, remarks by Hannity reported in the article were made after the cruise had already begun.
-Bellafante herself had also downplayed the virus around the same time, saying she didn't understand why people weren't traveling to China.
+Bellafante herself had also downplayed the virus two months earlier, saying she didn't understand why people weren't traveling to China.